 These three classes are comparable to AP courses, although IB courses often include more report writing and lab work.

-Particularly if you plan on studying science in college, it would be a good idea to take one of these three courses for the group requirement, as they are the science subjects colleges are most interested in.
+Particularly if you plan on studying science in college, it'd be a good idea to take one of these courses for the group requirement, as they're the science subjects colleges are most interested in.

-This course focuses on computational thinking and how computers work.
+The Computer Science IB course focuses on computational thinking and how computers work.
 It also includes practical activities, such as programming.
-This is a good option if you plan on studying computer science or a similar subject in college.
+This class is a good option if you plan on studying computer science or a similar subject in college.
 It's offered at both SL and HL.

 This course teaches students how to create solutions to common problems using the design cycle and technology.
-Main subjects taught include modeling, sustainable production, and innovation and design.
+Some of the main subjects taught include modeling, sustainable production, and innovation and design.
 Like the IB courses above, Design Technology is offered at both SL and HL.

 Environmental Systems and Societies

-This is an interdisciplinary course that focuses on conservation and biodiversity, pollution management, and environmental demands of human populations.
+Environmental Systems and Societies is an interdisciplinary course that focuses on conservation and biodiversity, pollution management, and environmental demands of human populations.
 It's available at SL only.

 Sports, Exercise, and Health Science

-This course focuses on human anatomy and physiology, as well as nutrition, psychology, and biomechanics.
+This IB science class focuses on human anatomy and physiology, as well as nutrition, psychology, and biomechanics.
 Students may take it at either SL or HL.

 Want to build the best possible college application?